The School Day

 River House is lucky to be situated in beautiful South Goa and we make good use of our immediate surroundings, Goa and the rest of India to support our curriculum and provide students with an understanding of their host country and culture.

-In addition to this we plan trips to cultural landmarks in Goa and further afield.
+Additionally, we plan trips to cultural landmarks in Goa and further afield.
 There are many exciting exhibitions, museums, farms and events that take place every year and that we visit with our students.
 Starting from Year 3 (age 7-8) students go on an annual overnight trip.
-Younger children for one or two nights and usually in Goa, older children for three to four days across India.
+Younger children for one or two nights, usually in Goa, while older children go for three or four days across India.

 Events

-As a community we often come together to celebrate.
-Local and international holidays such as Dwali, Christmas, and Halloween are celebrated at River House.
-We celebrate children’s creative achievements through plays, music events, art exhibitions and language evenings.
+As a community we often come together to celebrate local and international holidays such as Diwali, Christmas and Halloween.
+We celebrate children’s creative achievements through plays, musical events, art exhibitions and language evenings.
 Parents are invited to celebrate their children’s learning during Open Mornings and Teacher/Student/Parent Conferences.
 We celebrate the joy of life during beach days and during Open Days we celebrate and share our school with the wider community.

 After School